ggreer/geoff.greer.fm/3d/pegboard/index.md

 {% include model.md name="mag-holder-ruger-mk-iii" title="Ruger Mk III" desc="I'm pretty sure this works with magazines for all versions of the Ruger Standard." %}

 {% include model.md name="mag-holder-sig-p239" title="Sig P239" desc="This will also hold magazines for the Sig P225-A1." %}

+---

+## Electrical

+{% include model.md name="pegboard-outlet-box" title="Pegboard Power Outlet Holder" desc="This lets you mount a standard light switch or power outlet on pegboard." %}

+{% include model.md name="pegboard-outlet-back" title="Pegboard Power Outlet Holder (back)" desc="The back of the outlet holder." hide_scad=true %}

+{% include model.md name="surge-protector-pegboard" title="Pegboard Surge Protector Holder" desc="This lets you mount a surge protector on pegboard.
+You'll probably need to customize the OpenSCAD file for your particular surge protector." %}